Nightjar LogoSign in

 In traditional photography, effort is linear.
 If you want 10 different product shots, you need to set up 10 different scenes.

-In AI photography, effort is fixed, but output is exponential.
-Once you have a winning image, you can multiply it across three dimensions:
+In AI photography, effort is fixed, but output grows quickly once the setup is reusable.
+Once you have a winning image, you can multiply it across several dimensions.

 Traditionally, if you have a shirt in five colors, you have to ship, steam, and shoot all five.

-You have a "Hero Shot" that is performing perfectly in ads, but you just launched a new flavor.
-You don't want to lose that winning composition.
+You have a hero shot that is performing in ads, but you just launched a new flavor.
+You do not want to rebuild the winning composition from scratch.

 Real vs. AI: The Economics